top of page

 They had reviewed the x-rays of my knee, and thought it was actually fractured.

-The medical staff suddenly looked at me as a whole person, and saw my left ankle hanging off the bed...."oops!"
+The medical staff suddenly looked at me as a whole person, and saw my left ankle hanging off the bed in a boot...."oops!"

 I did not need surgery, but still needed a support splint on the knee and ankle splints on both legs - eventually using an AFO on my left ankle.

-I had issues with my tibial plateau for the next year, and I still get some issues now in the winter on my (already dodgy) knee due to other diagnoses.
+I had issues with my tibial plateau for the next year or so and I still get some issues now in the winter on my (already dodgy) knee due to other diagnoses.

 During my recovery, my eldest managed to cook me the same meal - a frozen corn burger -for 4 days, as using my legs was almost impossible.